drscotthawley/blog_fastpages/_posts/2021-02-15-Making-GPT3-Generate-3-Of-A-Kind.md

 **This application generates example members of a category.
 Examples of fruits are apples, oranges and bananas.
 Examples of birds are** <u>quails, crows and sparrows</u>.  *(Whoa!
 Not bad!
 This is with the "davinci" model, with Response Length = 10 tokens, Temperature = 0.7, Top P = 1, etc..all defaults.)*

-*(Ok, I wasn't always getting the examples when I'd re-try, so let's make the "three" explicit:)*
+*(Ok, I wasn't always getting three examples when I'd re-try, so let's make the "three" explicit:)*

 **This application generates three example members of a category.
 Three examples of  fruits are apples, oranges and bananas.
 Three examples of dogs are** <u>Labrador, Rottweiler and Husky</u>. *(Had to increase response length to 15 and then truncate the extra text which read "The input is")*